Ocicat

-The Ocicat is an all-domestic breed of cat which resembles a wild cat but has no recent wild DNA in its gene pool.
-It is named for its resemblance to the ocelot.
-The breed was established from the Siamese and Abyssinian and later on American Shorthair would be added.
+The Ocicat is an all-domestic breed of domestic cat which resembles a wild cat but has no (recent) wild DNA in its gene pool.
+It has a spotted tabby coat, and is named for its resemblance to the ocelot.
+The breed was established by crossbreeding the Siamese and Abyssinian, and later on American Shorthair would be added.

 History

 Origin

-The Ocicat was created spontaneously by Virginia Daly of Berkley, Michigan, who attempted to breed an Abyssinian-pointed Siamese in 1964.
-Daly bred a ruddy Abyssinian male named Dalai Deta Tim of Selene to a female seal point Siamese named Dalai Tomboy Patter.
-The first generation of kittens appeared Abyssinian and a female named Dalai She was kept.
-Dalai She was later bred to a chocolate point Siamese named Whitehead Elegante Sun.
-The resulting litter had the desired Abyssinian point Siamese type cats.
-She continued breeding them but this time one of the kittens was an ivory cat with golden spots.
-Virginia's daughter said he looked like an ocelot and wished to name him 'ocicat', instead he was named Tonga and was sold off to a medical student for $10 with an agreement to neuter him.
-Virginia read an article by Dr. Clyde Keeler of Georgia State College for Women that described the extinct egyptian spotted fishing cat.
-Realising Tonga looked similar to the cat she wrote to him about the cat.
-He replied and suggested that she breed Tonga back with his mother.
-Given that Tonga couldn't be used she bred his parents together again and this produced a tawny-spotted male named Dalai Dotson.
-The Cat Fanciers' Association (CFA) made an error when registering the breed and listed it as a mix between the Abyssinian and American Shorthair.
-This led to the current breed standard where American Shorthair is acceptable and added in more colour variation to the Ocicat.
+The Ocicat was created spontaneously by Virginia Daly (Dalai) of Berkley, Michigan, US, who in 1964 attempted to breed a cat with the mixed features of the typical reddish-brown ticked tabby agouti pattern of a black Abyssinian and the oriental-built with colourpoint pattern of the Siamese.
+Daly bred a black ('ruddy') ticked tabby Abyssinian male, carrying cinnamon, named Dalai Deta Tim of Selene to a female black ('seal') point Siamese named Dalai Tomboy Patter.
+The first generation of kittens appeared Abyssinian-like, and a female named Dalai She was kept.
+Dalai She was later bred to a chocolate point Siamese tom named Whitehead Elegante Sun.
+The resulting litter had the desired mixed Abyssinian-Siamese-style kittens.
+She continued breeding them but this time one of the kittens had cinnamon-coloured spots on an ivory background.
+Virginia's daughter said he looked like an ocelot and wished to name him 'ocicat', instead he was named Tonga and was sold off to a medical student for with an agreement to neuter him.
+Daly corresponded with geneticist Dr. Clyde Keeler of Georgia University, who attempted to create a spotted cat similar to extinct Egyptian ones.
+As Tonga looked similar to the cat, Keeler suggested that Daly breed Tonga back with his mother.
+Given that Tonga was neutered, she bred his parents together again and this produced a black ('tawny') spotted male named Dalai Dotson.
+Daly refocused her breeding programme towards the recreation of this spotted tabby wild-appearing cat.
+A further step involved incorporating the American Shorthair to enhance body structure, bone density, and to introduce the breed’s silver colouring gene.

 The Ocicat would first be brought to the United Kingdom in 1988 when two cats: Catoninetail Mr Smith and Catoninetail Miss Jones were imported from the United States.
 Four more would be imported a year later.
-A total of 33 cats would be imported before 2015.
-Other breeders joined in and used the same recipe, Siamese to Abyssinian, and offspring to Siamese.
+A total of 33 Ocicats would be imported before 2015.
+Other breeders joined in and used the same recipe; Siamese to Abyssinian, and offspring to Siamese.